 The Development Grant scheme supports the commercial development of a product, process, procedure or service that, if applied, would result in improved health care, disease prevention or provide health cost savings.

 Research supported by this scheme must, via a commercial business plan, have detailed feasible strategies for commercialisation that take into account the regulatory pathway, protectable intellectual property, commercial barriers and potential routes to market.

-The Development Grants scheme will not fund early stage research or knowledge creation research (this is fundable through the Ideas Grant scheme).
+The Development Grant scheme will not fund early stage research or knowledge creation research (this is fundable through the Ideas Grant scheme).

 Peer Review Information